Why Sortition

-(Illustration from Puck Magazine entitled “Dragon Meat” showing “The New Congressman” heading towards a capitol building guarded by a dragon labelled “Special Privilege”)
+An illustration from Puck Magazine entitled “Dragon Meat” showing “The New Congressman” heading towards a capitol building guarded by a dragon labelled “Special Privilege”

 That sounds crazy, but how many people you know could stop their working or caregiving responsibilities to run or serve in office?
 Of those, how many would want to expose themselves and their families to public scrutiny to prove that they’re “the best”?
 Of that group, who has access to enough money to make themselves known to the public and to be seen as “viable”?

-Elections systematically weed out most humble people, working people, and caregivers—and attract a disproportionate number of sociopaths, narcissists, special interests, and people who can make money in their sleep.
+Elections systematically weed out most humble people, working people, and caregivers - and elevate a disproportionate number of sociopaths, narcissists, and people who can make money in their sleep.

-This isn't just to bash on politicians.
-Some are earnestly fighting for what they believe will be a better world, but our laws don't reflect the best democratic consensus politicians could come up with.
-Our laws reflect the economic interests of those with the best chances of winning elections.
+This isn’t just to bash on politicians.
+Some are earnestly fighting for what they believe will be a better world, but we know that, as a group, our politicians don’t do what the American people want.

 Environmental crises, unaffordable housing and healthcare, and unjust taxation, banking, and employment are all consequences of having our political system controlled by entities who disproportionately benefit from those problems.